Appeals Council Review in SSDI and SSI Cases

 If you have an attorney representing you and there is no backlog at the Social Security office, the time it takes for the appeals council to issue a ruling can be significantly reduced.

 The time it takes for the Appeals Council to rule on a claim can vary from 180 days to two years.
-A Social Security disability lawyer can help you get a better sense of time frames based on your specific claim.
+A Social Security Disability lawyer can help you get a better sense of time frames based on your specific claim.

 How the Appeals Council Selects Cases for Review